 LAGI 2014 has partnered with the Green Cities Municipalities (including Albertslund, Herning, Allerød, and Kolding) of Denmark for additional opportunities for teams, which are outlined more in depth in the Design Guidelines.

-The Design Guidelines will be released on this website on January 1, 2014 and the competition will close in May of 2014.
-The award ceremony and exhibition will be in Copenhagen in the fall of 2014 at the Danish Architecture Centre.
+The Design Guidelines can be found here and the competition will close in May of 2014.
+The award ceremony and exhibition will be in Copenhagen in the fall of 2014.
 Various community events will be held throughout Denmark in collaboration with project partners.

 All competition questions must be addressed to firstname.lastname@example.org